zarr-developers/zarr-developers.github.io/components/index.md

 **Zarr-Python Store Implementations**: Zarr-python's [`zarr.storage`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains concrete implementations of the `Store` ABC for interacting with particular storage systems, such as a local filesystem or object storage.
 These write data in the Native Zarr Format.
 It's expected that most users of zarr will just use one of these implementations.

 **Zarr-Python User API**: Zarr-python's [`zarr.api`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains functions and classes for interacting with any concrete implementation of the `zarr.abc.Store` interface.
 This allows user applications to use a standard zarr API to read and write from a variety of common storage systems.

+## Component Flexibility

+One of Zarr's greatest strengths is its flexibility.
+Here are a few interesting zarr-related projects, with descriptions of how they do or don't make use of different zarr components.

+TODO